 OR

 (c) OTHER THAN CCSO PERSONNEL.
 That the need for assistance is for other full-time law enforcement personnel, while employed within Charlotte County, Florida, or a neighboring county, or for his/her spouse or dependent child.
 At the discretion of the Board of Directors and in the event of death or catastrophic event, a contribution may be made to the applicant’s immediate family or to an established fund set up to assist the affected applicant or surviving immediate family member.
+Contribution amount not to exceed $3,000.
 The provisions of paragraphs (a)2 and (a)3 shall apply to this subsection.

 OR